Rahīmī: Trade and Pilgrimage

 Mariam-uz-Zamani was the earliest recorded woman who directly participated in overseas trade and commerce.
-The Rahimi is owned by Mariam-uz-Zamani, a Hindu princess by birth with a "Moorish" title who was the Queen Mother of the one of the most powerful empire in the world, but she is in no way immune from the dangers of the business.
-No other noblewoman on record seems to have been as adventurous a trader as the queen mother, however, and no trader's ship (especially the Rahimi) seems to have gotten into as much trouble as hers.
-The repeated recording captures of Queen Mother's ships, and not that most of the others, revealed the involvement of Indians in overseas commerce and the active involvement of Mughal noblewomen in trade.
+The Rahimi was owned by Mariam-uz-Zamani, a Hindu princess by birth with a "Moorish" title who was the Empress Mother of one of the most powerful empires in the world, but she was in no way immune from the dangers of the business.
+No other noblewoman on record seems to have been as adventurous a trader as the empress mother, however, and no trader's ship (especially the Rahimi) seems to have gotten into as much trouble as hers.
+The repeated recording captures of Empress Mother's ships, and not that most of the others, revealed the involvement of Indians in overseas commerce and the active involvement of Mughal noblewomen in trade.

 Mariam-uz-Zamani built ships both for commercial and pilgrimage purposes.
 Her greatest ship, the Rahimi, was a conspicuous vessel with a large sail area in the Red Sea and was, in fact, the only ship known to Europeans as "the greatest pilgrimage ship."

-Until the eighteenth century, Mecca was the location of one of the world's great commercial fairs, which drew products from Europe, Arabia, and Asia, many of which passed through the central port of Mocha.
-Merchants from India, for example, often combined their pilgrimages with business trips, and Mughal emperors saw the pilgrimage as a way to solidify political alliances.
-Not only did emperors send goods for trade, but for whatever reasons - religious and non-religious - they dispatched goods and money to be distributed among the needy as well."
+Until the eighteenth century, Mecca was the location of one of the world's great commercial fairs, which drew products from Europe, Arabia, and Asia, many of which passed through the central port of Mocha Merchants from India, for example, often combined their pilgrimages with business trips, and Mughal emperors saw the pilgrimage as a way to solidify political alliances.
+Not only did emperors send goods for trade, but for whatever reasons — religious and non-religious — they dispatched goods and money to be distributed among the needy as well."

-The local sharifs of Mecca were the recipients of substantial Mughal largesse, and the financial assistance rendered to them brought goodwill for Muslim pilgrims from India and favors, when needed, for the imperial court.
+The local Sharifs of Mecca were the recipients of substantial Mughal largesse, and the financial assistance rendered to them brought goodwill for Muslim pilgrims from India and favors, when needed, for the imperial court.
 Finally, the pilgrimage to Mecca occasionally turned up a holy relic for Mughal India, as in the case of an impression of the Prophet's foot, which was brought from Mecca to Ahmedabad and housed in a magnificent memorial.
 The pilgrimage ship was thus a common item on Indian Ocean seas, and safe passage across the water was a highly sensitive issue.